inmanta/inmanta-core/docs/model_developers/modules.rst

 Plugins
 *******
 Plugins provide :ref:`functions<lang-plugins>` that can be called from the :term:`DSL`.
-This is the primary mechanism to interface Python code with the configuration model at compile time.
+This is the primary mechanism to interface Python code with the orchestration model at compile time.
 For Example, this mechanism is also used for std::template and std::file.
 In addition to this, Inmanta also registers all plugins with the template engine (Jinja2) to use as filters.

 A plugin is a python function, registered with the platform with the :func:`~inmanta.plugins.plugin` decorator.
 This plugin accepts arguments when called from the DSL and can return a value.
-Both the arguments and the return value must by annotated with the allowed types from the configuration model.
+Both the arguments and the return value must by annotated with the allowed types from the orchestration model.
 Type annotations are provided as a string (Python3 style argument annotation). ``any`` is a special type that effectively disables type validation.